scionproto/scion/doc/dev/design/private-ISDs.rst

 Private ISDs (P-ISDs) provide the features (3.) and (4.) (independent TRC and routing) without requiring features (1.) or (2.)
 (ISD number or a CORE AS).

-This proposal also turns participation of ASes in multiple (P-)ISD into a first class feature.
+This proposal also turns participation of ASes in multiple ISDs into a first class feature.
+THis proposal:

+- ensures that participation multiple ISDs is scalable with large numbers of ISDs,
+- attempts to reduce admin overhead and resource overhead for managing multiple ISDs in an AS, and
+- makes availability of multiple ISDs transparent for endhost.

 Differences to proposal v1
 --------------------------

-- Clarify that ISDs and P-ISDs ar (almost the same)
+- Clarify that ISDs and P-ISDs are (almost) the same.
-- Clarify that implementation changes are mostly to support AS participating in multiple ISDs
+- Clarify that implementation changes are mostly to support AS participating in multiple ISDs.
+  The fact that some of these multiple ISDs may be "private" is secondary.
-- Remove implied preference of private links over public links
+- Remove implied preference of private links over public links.

 Background